Spinal Cord Damage and Possible Paralysis

 These additional damages can include pain, suffering, loss of enjoyment of life, depression, anxiety, and any other damage that cannot be counted or quantified.
 These damages can also include lost wages, which can be significant since in most cases, someone paralyzed in an accident (especially from the neck down) is unable to ever return to work and any other health care expenses that are not covered by the accident benefits system.

 Make sure you have lawyers that understand how to present your injuries and damages to an insurance company or a court.
-The Pickering spinal cord damage and possible paralysis lawyers at Preszler Law Firm can help you recover insurance benefits and often recover damages.
+The Pickering spinal cord damage and possible paralysis lawyers at Preszler Injury Lawyers can help you recover insurance benefits and often recover damages.
 Call us today to discuss your injuries and your accident.